 - Now light the newspaper with a long match in each hole of your chimney.
 No matter if it’s a tin can or carton, assure to light every hole.

-- If you’re using a tin can wait for 15 to 20 minutes until your charcoal becomes properly lit, hot, and prepared for grilling.
-Then empty the can, pouring the charcoals on your grill.
+If you’re using a tin can wait for 15 to 20 minutes until your charcoal becomes properly lit, hot, and prepared for grilling.
+Then empty the can, pouring the charcoal on your grill.

 And you’re done to start your grilling.